mechatroner/RBQL/README.md

 SELECT EXCEPT can be used to select everything except specific columns.
 E.g. to select everything but columns 2 and 4, run: `SELECT * EXCEPT a2, a4`
 Traditional SQL engines do not support this query mode.

+### SELECT DISTINCT COUNT statement

+RBQL supports _DISTINCT COUNT_ keyword which is like _DISTINCT_, but adds a new column to the "distinct" result set: number of occurrences of the entry, similar to _uniq -c_ unix command.
+`SELECT DISTINCT COUNT a1` is equivalent to `SELECT a1, COUNT(a1) GROUP BY a1`

 ### UNNEST() operator